Monika Stadler: Education

 at the Bruckner-Conservatory, Linz.
 In 1982, she studied concert harp at the University of Music and Performing Arts, Vienna.
-During her studies, she played with the Vienna Symphony Orchestra, the orchestra of Vienna State Opera, and she was also a member of the Corinthian Summer Music Festival Ensemble.
+During her studies, she played with the Vienna Symphony Orchestra, the orchestra of the Vienna State Opera, and she was also a member of the Corinthian Summer Music Festival Ensemble.
 In 1990, she graduated with the highest honours.
 In 1991/92, she continued her studies as a post-graduate in the USA.
 Her teachers included Deborah Henson-Conant and David Darling.

 Career

 Since 1993 Stadler has toured mainly with her own projects in Europe, North America, North Africa and the Far East.

-She was invited to perform at leading harp festivals, including the Edinburgh International Harp Festival, Lyon & Healy International Jazz & Pop Harpfest, and European Harp Symposium.
+She has been invited to perform at leading harp festivals, including the Edinburgh International Harp Festival, Lyon & Healy International Jazz & Pop Harpfest, and European Harp Symposium.
 She also teaches jazz and improvisation workshops for harpists worldwide.
 In 2010, she became a guest professor at the Guildhall School of Music and Drama in London, UK.